-Sara and Sam are 30 years old, have been married for five years and are finding themselves overwhelmed by his new social entrepreneur business, her blog and home business, their two small children and their big dreams.
-She finds herself on social media and not able to find a way to connect with her husband.
-He is struggling with pornography and dealing with all the stress.
-Both are lonely, tired, and wonder if the marriage is not working, rather than assessing what they are each are doing to contribute to the demise of their ideal dreams.
+Sara and Sam are 30 years old.
+They have been married for five years and find themselves overwhelmed by his new social entrepreneur business, her online blog and home business, their two small children and big dreams.
+Sara finds herself engaged with social media and unable to find a way to connect with her husband.
+He is struggling himself with pornography and juggling the stress that comes with his lifestyle.
+Both are lonely, tired.
+They wonder if marriage is just not working, as if marriage were an entity itself doing the work for the pair, rather than assessing what they are each contributing to the demise of their shared dreams.
 It’s just not what they thought it would be…marriage, that is.

-Whether Generation Y, also known as Millennials, are truly more narcissistic, immature, and interested in only short-term gratification, the statistics are informative on why this generation is having higher divorce rates than every generation beforehand.
-In fact, they are more likely to divorce in the first two years of marriage (Raso, S., 2011).
-That’s just two months shy of the 18-month brain fog of most infatuations and infidelities.
-It seems that Sara and Sam are beating the odds for their generation.
+Generation Y, (consisting of those known as millennials), is documented countless times as being narcissistic, immature, and interested only in immediate and short-term gratification.
+Such statistics inform as to why this generation boasts higher divorce rates than every generation beforehand.
+In fact, they are more likely to divorce in the first two years of marriage (Raso, S., 2011) than any previous generation.
+That’s just six months beyond the 18-month brain fog known to accompany most infatuations and infidelities.
+But, with five years under their belts, it seems that Sara and Sam are beating the odds for their generation.

-Though a millennial is likely to agree that they want life-long love and to passionately pursue a soul-mate that was made just for them (thanks to pop culture and lack of modeling from parents), anyone born between 1980 and 2000 are set-up with a disadvantage towards what it takes to sustain a healthy marriage.
+Though a millennial is likely to agree that they want life-long love and to passionately pursue a soul-mate that was made just for them, anyone born between 1980 and 2000 is set-up with a disadvantage towards what it takes to sustain a healthy marriage (thanks to pop culture and lack of modeling from parents).
 Millennials had the most divorced parents and it became their norm (thanks to the Baby Boomers and early Gen-X’ers).
-Stereotyped by their introduction to the digital world and reality TV the moment they could sit up in a grocery store cart, the emotional, relational, and brain development of Millennials is different than generations before.
-Some of these differences are very good: Innovation.
-Tolerance.
-Passion.
-And yes, some are not so good like: unrealistic expectations, poor work ethic, and a whole lot of distractedness.
+Brainwashed by their introduction to a digital world and reality TV, the emotional, relational, and neurological development of Millennials is different than generations before.
+Some of these differences are very good: Higher levels of innovation, tolerance of others, passion, to name a few.
+And yes, some are not so good: Unrealistic, and therefore, unmet expectations, poor work ethic, and a whole lot of distraction.
 Hello, over here.

-Time Magazine wrote a fascinating article in May of 2013 called the ME ME ME Generation (http://time.com/247/millennials-the-me-me-me-generation/) saying:
+Time Magazine wrote a fascinating, and perhaps sobering article in May of 2013 called “The ME ME ME Generation” (http://time.com/247/millennials-the-me-me-me-generation/).
+In this article, author Joel Stein lays it out:

 “Here’s the cold, hard data: The incidence of narcissistic personality disorder is nearly three times as high for people in their 20’s as for the generation that’s now 65 or older, according to the National Institutes of Health; 58% more college students scored higher on a narcissism scale in 2009 than in 1982.
 Millennials got so many participation trophies growing up that a recent study showed that 40% believe they should be promoted every two years, regardless of performance.
 They are fame-obsessed: three times as many middle school girls want to grow up to be a personal assistant to a famous person as want to be a Senator, according to a 2007 survey; four times as many would pick the assistant job over CEO of a major corporation.
 They’re so convinced of their own greatness that the National Study of Youth and Religion found the guiding morality of 60% of millennials in any situation is that they’ll just be able to feel what’s right.
 Their development is stunted: more people ages 18 to 29 live with their parents than with a spouse, according to the 2012 Clark University Poll of Emerging Adults.
 And they are lazy.
 In 1992, the nonprofit Families and Work Institute reported that 80% of people under 23 wanted to one day have a job with greater responsibility; 10 years later, only 60% did.”

-Due to the increase of violence, pornography, and multitasking at our fingertips, Millennials have technology-induced ADD and many have higher levels of symptoms similar to PTSD.
-Researchers now have data that suggests even viewing a traumatic event can cause PTSD symptoms in a quarter of those viewing the material without ever actually experiencing it (Ramsden Study, 2015).
-Think about that and the amount of video games, violent media, and exposure to horrific news events we all have on a daily basis, let alone during a key time of brain development for Millennials (Ages 1 – 24 years old).
+Due to the increase of violence, pornography and general over-stimulation within our culture, millennials have technology-induced ADD and many have higher levels of symptoms similar to PTSD.
+Researchers now have data that suggests even viewing a traumatic event can cause PTSD symptoms in a quarter of those viewing the material, without ever actually experiencing it first hand (Ramsden Study, 2015).
+This can be true for a person at any age, let alone during a key time of brain development (ages 1-24 years old).
+Couple these statistics with an insatiable addiction to video games, violent media, and over-exposure to horrific news events we ingest on a daily basis, and it is a wonder that millennials are hopeful enough to even make an attempt at marriage!

-The exposure to a global community has unfortunately increased exposure to raw trauma, cyberbullying, Facebook depression, and more.
-Becoming a “brand” rather than a human being, is a far too common way of thinking for the general Millennial population.
-Some who are reading this might even think, “What’s so wrong with that?”.
-Other Millennials are sighing with relief as they recognize the symptoms on their own.
-We are drowning in a lukewarm boiling pot, and do not even know it!
-Check out The Marriage Millennial Proposal as a sample of what we are facing.
+Limitless outlets to our global community have unfortunately increased individual exposure to raw trauma, cyberbullying, Facebook depression, and more.
+This is really just the tip of the iceberg.
+Becoming a “brand,” rather than a fully developed human being, is far too common for the general millennial population.
+Some who are reading this might think, “What’s so wrong with that?”
+Other millennials are sighing with relief as they recognize these tendencies and realize they are not alone.
+Check out The Marriage Millennial Proposal as a sample of what we are collectively facing within our culture.
+We are drowning in a lukewarm boiling pot, but we do have the power to change this trajectory.

-Though Millennials have found themselves connected to more people than any other generation with the help of social media, researchers are finding that they feel more alone and unknown, with higher rates of suicide, anxiety, depression, addictions and lower levels of stress tolerance, relational skills, and overall life satisfaction.
-The face-to-face relationship still out weighs the digital reality.
-Relationship skills like good eye contact, focused attention, good listening, meaningful touch, and consistent care and comfort will always breed a healthier person and relationship than a 1000 plus followers or likes on social media.
-Some things just never change.
+Though Millennials have found themselves digitally “connected” to more people than any other generation, (thank you, social media), researchers are finding that they feel more alone and unknown than prior generations.
+They are living a life of detachment, and this reality leads to higher rates of suicide, anxiety, depression, addictions and lower levels of stress tolerance, relational skills, and overall life satisfaction.
+Face-to-face relationships still out-weigh a digital reality, however.
+We must convey this truth and teach it to millennials.
+We can start by modeling it ourselves.
+Relationship building skills, like good eye contact, focused attention, listening, meaningful touch, and consistent care and comfort, will always breed a healthier person and relationship than 1000+ followers or likes on social media.
+The problem is that we are now teaching these skills to college freshman in their seminar classes as they are not entering post-secondary education with them in tact.
+We’ve got some catching up to do.

-A great marriage takes a resiliency to difficulty and consistent effort over a long period of time.
-Marriage also takes a framework of “we” rather than “me” which many are saying has been in demise over the last few generations (Kellers, 2011).
+For those millennials that make it past the dating apps and Netflix nights, marriage, in and of itself, is still full of challenges.
+A great marriage requires resiliency in the face difficulty and consistent effort over a long period of time — qualities that millennials just are not equipped with.
+Marriage also relies on a framework of “we” rather than “me,” which many say has been eroding over the past few generations (Kellers, 2011).
+So what are we to do about this?

 A great marriage is like staying hydrated.
-Not that I am good at this, but I have heard that it’s better to sip a little bit a water throughout the day, than waiting until one is dehydrated or has a headache.
-Though the water tastes so good when you are quenched, the feel good does not last and the health factors are not as significant as the slow and steady approach.
-This needs to become the new norm for how we approach our relationships.
+Not that I am good at this, but I have heard that it’s better to sip a little bit a water throughout the day, than waiting until dehydration is felt within the body or presents as another physical challenge, like a headache.
+Though water tastes so good when you are quenched, the feeling does not last.
+You must replenish regularly and hydrate consistently.
+It’s the slow and steady approach, but one that is less and less trendy.
+This needs to become the new “old” norm for how we approach relationships, especially long-term marriage.

 In leadership cultures, we use terms like “hardiness” or “the resiliency factor.”
-We can help by giving Millennials our time and focused attention, and basic skills like:
+Older, seasoned adults can help by giving millennials devoted time and focused attention.
+This can temporarily break the cycle of conditioned response and detachment that millennials struggle to escape from themselves.
+We can also offer modeling of basic skills like:

 -prolonged attention span